 - 1/2 tsp paprika

 - Lay brisket in the slow cooker.
-If didn't sear the meat, the season it with the garlic salt now.
+If you didn’t sear the meat, then season it with the garlic salt now.

 - In a medium size, bowl mix together sauce ingredients.
 Pour sauce on top and under the brisket.